 "Can anyone do their job all by themselves?"

 When you’re trying to actively change a business it takes a lot of time and a lot of people working together.

 The most successful changes work through a series of conversations from communicating the outcomes, through understanding, agreement, and commitment and on to accountability.

 Once people understand why we do our work, they can visualize solutions to whatever stands in our way.

 9 steps to operational excellence

-- Identify the processes and people involved.
+- Identify the processes and people involved (develop).

-- Adjust as appropriate.
+- Adjust the frequency as appropriate.